trigaten/Learn_Prompting/docs/IDEs/intro.md

 See the final article in this chapter for my recommendations on tools to use.

-🚧 I have not yet been able to access all IDEs mentioned here, so these pages are under construction 🚧
+Due to waitlists, I have not yet been able to access all IDEs mentioned here.
+Additionally, due to the number of tools coming out, not all have a dedicated page.

 Here is a table of the tools we will be discussing in this chapter: